- Dependency management

 There are in short, two ways to install Composer.
 Locally as part of your project, or globally as a system wide executable.

-Installing Composer locally is a matter of just running the installer in your project directory:
+Installing Composer locally is a matter of just running the installer in your project directory.
+See the Download page for instructions.

 The installer will just check a few PHP settings and then download